EricFarrell/Cybersecurity-Portfolio/Nmap & Zenmap/README.md

 ## Nmap & Zenmap

-### Objective: The objective is to try different nmap scans, see what information can be obtained from each scan, and explain its purpose.
+### Objective: The objective is to try different nmap scans within Kali Linux, Zenmap scans within Windows 10,
+see what information can be obtained from each scan, and explain its purpose.